cBioPortal/cbioportal/CONTRIBUTING.md

 to the right of the summary you just wrote and/or `@`-mentioning them in a comment.

+Reviewers may request you to rephrase or adjust things before they allow the changes to be integrated.
+If they do, commit the amendments as new, separate changes, to allow the reviewers to see what changed since they last read your code.
+Do not overwrite previously-reviewed commits with ones that include additional changes (by `--amend`ing or squashing) until the reviewers approve.

 ## Automated tests on Travis CI
 All Pull Requests are automatically tested on [Travis CI](https://travis-ci.org/cBioPortal/cbioportal/pull_requests).
 Currently there